alan-turing-institute/ThermodynamicAnalyticsToolkit/README.md

 As a last fall-back have a look at INSTALL for general instructions on how to installing a package maintained by autotools, automake.

-When cloning from github please call the bootstrap.sh script (requiring installed autotools and automake packages).
+When cloning from github please call the `./bootstrap.sh` script (requiring installed autotools and automake packages).

-NOTE: If you only want to *use* the package and *do not plan to submit code*, it is strongly advised to *use the "release" tarballs* instead of cloning the repository directly.
+NOTE: If you only want to *use* the package and *do not plan to submit code*, it is strongly advised to *use the PyPI package (using `pip`) or the "release" tarballs* instead of cloning the repository directly.

 Documentation
 -------------